The first step to growing your email list: the incentive

 Long-term win: Learn more about food and ways to lose weight

+This is a classic example of a lead magnet.
 Anyone who signs up for email newsletters is sent a PDF detailing the 7-day plan.
 A free piece of interactive content in exchange for an email address grabs interest right away.

 The long-term approach assures subscribers that they will continue to receive health information and practical advice to make wise decisions.
 This is a super approach for the dietitian to establish that “trusted” provider status.

-Email signup CTA takeaways
+Email signup incentive takeaways

 A small incentive can go a long way in attracting email subscribers.